Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The 2011 Pennsylvania Congressional Redistricting

 \subsection{The Role of Sampling Algorithms}

 The original finding that the 2011 General Assembly plan was a partisan gerrymander was in part based on different outlier analyses performed by two academic researchers, Jowei Chen and Wesley Pegden, who served as the petitioner's expert witnesses.
 Chen randomly generated two sets of 500 redistricting plans according to a constructive Monte Carlo algorithm based on \citet{chen2013}.
-He considered population balance, contiguity, compactness, avoiding county and municipal splits, and, in the second set of 500, avoiding pairing off incumbents.
-Pegden ran an MCMC algorithm for one trillion steps, and computed upper bounds of $p$-values using the method of \citet{chikina2017}.
-This method was also used in a follow-up analysis by Moon Duchin, who served as an expert for the governor \citep{duchin2018}.
+He considered population balance, contiguity, compactness, avoiding county and municipal splits, and, in the second set of 500, avoiding plans that placed more than two incumbents in the same district (at least one pair of incumbents in the same district was necessary, given that Pennsylvania lost a seat from 2000 to 2010).
+Pegden ran a reversible Markov chain similar to that used in the MCMC algorithm of \citet{mattingly2014} for one trillion steps, and computed upper bounds of $p$-values using the method of \citet{chikina2017}.
+This method was also used in a follow-up analysis by Moon Duchin, who served as an expert for Governor Wolf \citep{duchin2018}.
 Both petitioner experts concluded that the 2011 plan was an extreme outlier according to compactness, county and municipal splits, and the number of Republican and Democratic seats implied by statewide election results.

-The respondents also retained several academic researchers as their expert witnesses.
-One of them, Wendy Tam Cho, directly addressed the sampling-based analyses of Chen and Pegden.
+The respondents also retained an expert academic witness, Wendy Tam Cho, who directly addressed the sampling-based analyses of Chen and Pegden.
 Cho criticized Chen's analysis for not sampling from a specified target distribution.
-She also criticized Pedgen's analysis by arguing that his MCMC algorithm only made local explorations of the space of redistricting plans, and could not therefore have generated a representative sample of all valid plans \citep[see also][and \citet{chikina2019reply}]{cho2019}.
+She also criticized Pedgen's analysis by arguing that his Markov chain only made local explorations of the space of redistricting plans, and could not therefore have generated a representative sample of all valid plans, though the $p$-values computed using the \citet{chikina2017} method explicitly do not require mixing of the Markov chain \citep[see also][and \citet{chikina2019reply}]{cho2019}.
 We do not directly examine the intellectual merits of the specific arguments put forth by the expert witnesses.
 However, these methodological debates are also relevant for other cases where simulation algorithms have been extensively used by expert witnesses (e.g., Rucho v.
 Common Cause (2019); Common Cause v.
 Lewis (2019); Covington v.
 North Carolina (2017); Harper v.
-Lewis (2020)).
+Lewis (2020)), and highlight the difficulties in practically applying existing sampling algorithms to actual redistricting problems.